PROGRAM AT A GLANCE

 Examine the areas of mental health and cognition as they relate to the practice of occupational therapy.
 Gain foundational knowledge into common mental health conditions, as well as a comprehensive introduction to cognition and disorders of cognition.
 Explore the role of the therapy assistant within the mental health and cognitive practices of occupational therapy.

-This course provides learners with an overview of typical speech sound development and common speech sound and motor speech disorders.
-Approaches and strategies for the treatment of articulation, phonological, and motor speech disorders will be addressed.
-In addition, a brief introduction to and the basic treatment principles of fluency disorders, voice and resonance disorders, structurally related disorders, and augmentative and alternative communication (AAC) will be covered.
+Learn about speech and language pathology frameworks of practice and the role of the therapy assistant in supporting speech, language, and communication.
+Review typical speech sound development and learn about common speech sound and motor speech disorders.
+Explore and apply treatment approaches and strategies to address articulation, phonological, and motor speech disorders.
+Apply the foundational treatment principles of fluency disorders, voice and resonance disorders, structurally related disorders, and augmentative and alternative communication (AAC).
+All students taking this course will be required to attend the scheduled in-person lab(s) at NorQuest College Edmonton campus.

 |THPR2032|| Professional Practice for Therapy Assistants |